chrisjackson-pellicle/PAV/plastid_annotation_validator/data/order_genomes_blastdb/README.md

 - `order_genomes_blastdb.nto` - Taxonomy offset file

 ## Source Data
-This database was created from `extracted_features_location_extract.fasta`, which contains functional features extracted from GenBank files in the order_genomes directory.
+This database was created from `extracted_features_20250824_154855.fasta`, which contains functional features extracted from GenBank files in the order_genomes directory.
 The extraction process uses BioPython's `location.extract()` method for improved sequence extraction, especially for complex features with multiple exons or features spanning sequence joins.

 The extraction process excludes:
 - source features